 Pain is always unwelcome, and the reasons for potentially experiencing it only increase with age, making any distinctions in the pain important to understand.
-To help your senior loved one better comprehend some of the differences between chronic and acute pain, the staff at Home Care Assistance in Harrisburg has put together this comparative guide.
+To help your senior loved one better comprehend some of the differences between chronic and acute pain, the staff at Home Care in Harrisburg has put together this comparative guide.

 Onset and Duration